Philippa Spurway Interior Architect

 More Excavation Work

-I always knew there would need to be more excavation work done on this parking space area as we needed more stone for the villa and walls.
-It is like having our own mini quarry.
+I always knew that more excavation work would be needed in this parking area, as we required additional stone for the villa and the walls.
+It really is like having our own mini quarry.

 7A044591-D51A-45B4-BC80-7DD5F820A87F_1_105_c